Skip to main content

 Using an Approved Agent

-Once approved, the agent can sign requests on behalf of the user:
+Once approved, the agent can sign trading requests on behalf of the user:

 1. Agent creates the action payload